-Grading the strength of a body of evidence when assessing health care interventions
+Grading the strength of a body of evidence when assessing health care interventions an EPC update

 Objectives: To revise 2010 guidance on grading the strength of evidence (SOB) of the effectiveness of drugs, devices, and other preventive and therapeutic interventions in systematic reviews produced by the Evidence-based Practice Center (EPC) program, established by the US Agency for Healthcare Research and Quality (AHRQ).

 Study Design and Setting: A cross-EPC working group reviewed authoritative systems for grading SOE [primarily the approach from the Grading of Recommendations Assessment, Development and Evaluation (GRADE) working group] and conducted extensive discussions with GRADE and other experts.

 Results: Updated guidance continues to be conceptually similar to GRADE.
 Reviewers are to evaluate SOE separately for each major treatment comparison for each major outcome.
 We added reporting bias as a required domain and retained study limitations (risk of bias), consistency, directness, and precision (and three optional domains).
 Additional guidance covers scoring consistency, precision, and reporting bias, grading bodies of evidence with randomized controlled trials and observational studies, evaluating single study bodies of evidence, using studies with high risk of bias, and presenting findings with greater clarity and transparency.
 SOB is graded high, moderate, low, or insufficient, reflecting reviewers' confidence in the findings for a specific treatment comparison and outcome.